 Your first experience as a caregiver for a spinal cord injury (SCI) usually comes during rehabilitation (rehab).
 Although the rehab team takes the lead at this point in your loved one's recovery, there are some things you can do to help.

-- Visiting and talking with him or her often.
+- Visit and talk with your loved one often.
 Find activities you can do together, such as playing cards or watching TV.
-Try to keep in touch with your loved one's friends as much as possible, and encourage them to visit.
+Try to keep in touch with your loved one's friends as much as possible.
+Encourage them to visit.

-- Helping him or her practice and learn new skills.
+- Help your loved one practice and learn new skills.

-- Finding out what he or she can do independently or needs help with.
-Avoid doing things for your loved one that he or she is able to do without assistance.
+- Find out what he or she can do independently or needs help with.
+Avoid doing things for your loved one that he or she is able to do without your help.

-- Learning what you and your family can do after your loved one returns home.
-This may include assisting him or her with the wheelchair, getting to and from the bathroom, and eating.
+- Learn what you and your family can do after your loved one returns home.
+This may include helping him or her with the wheelchair, getting to and from the bathroom, and eating.

 - Your own health, which may limit what you can do to help.